Is Your Bathroom’s Grout Cracking? Here’s What to Do

 If you just have a few isolated areas of cracked grout, you may be able to repair them yourself.
 The first step is to completely remove the old grout from the affected area.
 If the grout is truly crumbling, this might not take much effort.
 But if the grout isn’t coming out easily, use a grout saw or grout removal tool to finish the job.
 Vacuum the crack thoroughly to capture any dust left behind.

-Next, choose a replacement that is less likely to crack – silicone caulk.
+Next, choose a replacement that is less likely to crack: silicone caulk.
 The primary benefit of using caulk is that it’s flexible.
 If your cracks are caused by shifting surfaces, a line of caulk may survive where grout failed.
 You’ll want to choose a color that matches your existing grout, which will probably necessitate a trip to a tile shop or large hardware store.
-Make sure it’s a mildew-proof caulk designed for use in wet environments.
+Make sure it’s a mildew-proof caulk designed for use in wet environments, such as the bathroom.

 During the application process, it’s essential to follow the caulk’s directions to the smallest detail.
 While this job isn’t beyond the reach of DIY amateurs, experience counts.
 Silicone caulk sets quickly and can be difficult to work with.
 Practice on scrap materials first if you’re unfamiliar with the process, and if in doubt, call in a pro.